 Films related to various human rights issues will be screened during the other 5 days of the festival.

 No entry fees are requested for submitting films or videos projects.

 The festival doesn't pay screening fees to applicants.

 The application and all the necessary documents and the viewing copy must be submitted to IHRFFA, by June 30th, 2022 (postmarked/emailed-marked).

 The festival’s Selection Committee makes the first selection of films.

 Selection decisions made by the festival’s Selection Committee are final.

-Priority might be given to films that address topics chosen for the Festival.
+Priority might be given to films that address the main theme chosen for the Festival.

 Priority might be given to Albanian, European or World Premieres.